wmpauli/NIVM/README.md

 - Cloud provides on-demand scalable access to resources for storing and operating on data, can accommodate bursts of activity (around deadlines).
 - Neuroimaging jobs are highly parallelizable.
 For example, each participants' data can be processed independently.
 Parameter and model selection can also be performed in parallel.
 - Many NI packages support GPUs, but GPUs aren’t required in every step of the analysis process.
-Ability to switch between DSVM and DLVM would be beneficial.
+Ability to switch between cheaper and slower CPU VMs (DSVM) and more expensive and much faster GPU VMs (DLVM) would be beneficial.
-- Advanced data analysis techniques have led to impressive improvements of analysis results but are also computationally intensive.
+- Advanced data analysis techniques have led to impressive improvements of analysis results, but are also computationally intensive.
 They often also require the storage of intermediate results, which can take a lot of storage space for a limited amount of time.

-Using the cloud allows you to quickly resize your virtual machine, from only sporting a dual-core CPU to several GPUs.
-It is even possible to deploy a farm of VMs for rapid speed-up.

 ### Recent developments that favor cloud computing